 5 Sessions

-A Mind of Their Own Parenting Support
+A Mind of Their Own – Supporting Children’s Wellbeing

-This video and discussion-based short course addresses the emotional challenges our children face when navigating the complex world of the 21st century.
+This video and discussion-based course addresses the emotional challenges our children face when navigating the complex world of the 21st century.

 Other courses & events